literallyethan/literallyethan.github.io/README.md

         [SPACE] for uncovering the cursor'd tile.
         [CTRL+C] ([CMD+.] for mac) for exiting the game.

+    KNOWN BUGS:
+        - Sometimes the amount of flags remaining can desync from the amount of flags places, meaning a player can flag all of the mines and get softlocked.

 Project 2: Game Engine (long-term)
     This is a long-term project to help me understand the mechanics of